Stammeringlaw is 20 years old in Autumn 2019.

 I think the first thing I wrote was a single rather long web page – with a page index at the top linking down.
 This went on the internet sometime in Autumn 1999.

 That was rather long for everyone to wade through, so I see that already by February 2000 I’d added shorter guides on particular areas (Feb 2000 screenshot of homepage below).

 Back then the website was on a Demon web address, atyrer.demon.co.uk.
 Demon was one of the main early British internet service providers.
 I got the domain name stammeringlaw.org.uk in 2001.

-The current WordPress version of the website launched in June 2019: see This site is now on WordPress!
-The most important change that has brought is making the website mobile-friendly.
+I launched the current WordPress version of the website in June 2019: see This site is now on WordPress!
+The most important effect of this is making the website mobile-friendly.
 As can be seen from my ‘Website updates’ pages, I’m currently working on much needed updates to the content of the website.

 Screenshot February 2000